 Suzuki sends Volkswagen notice of agreement 'breach'

-Japanese automaker Suzuki said Friday it sent Germany's Volkswagen a "notice of breach" of agreement, claiming that it has not been given access to technologies promised under their 1.7 billion euro ($2.3 billion) tie-up.
+Suzuki said it served Volkswagen with a "notice of breach", claiming it was not given access to technologies promised under their 1.7 billion euro ($2.3 billion) tie-up.

-Suzuki sent the notice to Volkswagen, demanding that if it does not gain access to hybrid and environmental technologies, the German auto giant must sell back its stake and quit the alliance.
+It demanded that if the German firm does not offer access to the hybrid technologies, the auto giant must sell back its stake and quit the alliance.

 "The notice requires that VW remedies numerous breaches of the companies' Framework Agreement," the statement said.

-The Japanese automaker in September said it wanted to end its ill-fated two-year alliance with Volkswagen following disagreements between the pair on how to operate together.
+The Japanese automaker in September said it wanted to end its two-year venture with Volkswagen following disagreements on how to operate together.

 They formed a tie-up in 2009 under which Suzuki expected to beef up its development of green technology.